 The age restrictions are slightly different on this trip.
 In high water, only kids aged twelve and over are allowed and kids as young as 9 can join in when the water level drops.

-If rafting seems too adventurous then kayaking might be more suitable.
+If rafting seems too adventurous then kayaking might be a more suitable activity for an itinerary.
 Kayaking is available on the Merced River and Tenaya Lake.
 Currently, there is nowhere to rent kayaks in Yosemite, visitors must bring their own kayak.

 Just like rafting, the starting point on the Merced River is Stoneman Bridge in Curry Village.
 Visitors also finish at Sentinel Point Beach.
 This is a great place to finish as there is a beautiful picnic area nearby.